I have my own website:

-Visit my website as mentioned above: I promise, it's fun to see. :)
+Visit my website as mentioned above: I promise, it's fun to browse through it. :)

-I have sold my works internationally as well as nationally to many private collectors and have had private and public exhibits in various American cities, France and recently India.
+She has sold her works internationally as well as nationally to many private collectors and has had private and public exhibits in various American cities, France and recently India.

 Atelier Beaudry, Passage d’Enfer,

 Paris, (Drawing, Anatomy, Design,

 Private studies in Rome and Florence

 (Studies of the old masters.)